Snuff (film): Production

 The film started out as a low-budget exploitation film titled Slaughter (Note: Some sources give the film's title as The Slaughter.) made by the husband-and-wife filmmaking team of Michael and Roberta Findlay.
 Filmed in Argentina in 1971 on a budget of $30,000, it depicted the actions of a Manson-esque murder cult, and was shot mainly without sound due to most of the actors speaking little or no English.
 The film's financier, Jack Bravman, took an out-of-court settlement from American International Pictures to allow it to use the title Slaughter for its Blaxploitation film starring Jim Brown.
 Some sources state that the Findlays' film received an extremely limited theatrical release, while others indicate it was never screened theatrically at all under its original title.

 In any event, independent low-budget distributor and producer Allan Shackleton, who specialized in sexploitation movies, bought the distribution rights for the film.
 In 1975, after reading a newspaper article on the rumor of snuff films produced in South America, Shackleton saw an opportunity to cash in on the urban legend by adding a new ending to Slaughter.
 Shackleton began to advertise the film in December 1975 through press releases.
 When Michael Findlay realized that it was his own film being promoted under the new title Snuff, he tried to renegotiate the contract with the distributor, but eventually failed to secure more money from Shackleton.
 The filmmaker hired to shoot the additional footage was Simon Nuchtern, who directed a new ending in vérité style, in which a woman is brutally murdered and dismembered by a film crew, supposedly the crew of Slaughter.

 The new footage, shot over one day in Carter Stevens's adult film studio, was spliced onto the end of Slaughter with an abrupt cut suggesting that the footage was unplanned.
-This subtle, yet impactful cut only further supported viewers thoughts that the murder being depicted was truly “authentic.”
-However, no one seemed to notice that the cast and scenery in Nuchtern's ending had no resemblance or similarities with those appearing in Findlay's original footage.
-The publicity material implied that the film featured an actual murder, without stating it outright: Snuff was released with the tagline "The film that could only be made in South America... where Life is CHEAP!"
-To further increase the air of mystery surrounding the films production, Shackleton decided to remove all other credits from the film.
+This subtle yet impactful cut only further reinforced viewers' belief that the murder being depicted was truly "authentic".
+However, no one seemed to notice that the cast and scenery in Nuchtern's ending bore no resemblance to those in Findlay's original footage.
+The publicity material implied that the film featured an actual murder without stating it outright: "Snuff" was released with the tagline "The film that could only be made in South America... where Life is CHEAP!"
+To further increase the air of mystery surrounding the film's production, Shackleton decided to remove all other credits from the film.